mpc-sdk/multi-factor-accounts/README.md

 ## Relay Server

-A backend relay server is required for meeting points and relaying messages, to start a server using the default config:
+A backend relay server is required for meeting points and relaying messages, to start a server using the default config (you must have already generated a keypair for the server):

 ```
 cd sdk
-cargo make gen-server-key         # generate a keypair for the server
 cargo run -- server config.toml   # start a server using the default config
 ```